Celebrating Juneteenth 2024: Children’s Books and Activities for Families and Educators

 SHARE:

-One excellent way to celebrate is by reading books about Juneteenth.
-These seven children’s books all explore the importance and history of the holiday.
-Plus, read on for additional ways to honor Juneteenth.
+Reading books about Juneteenth is an excellent way to celebrate with your students or family.
+These seven children’s books all explore the importance and history of Juneteenth, featuring celebrations from the 1800s to today.

-This picture book retells the story of the first Juneteenth from the perspective of a child.
-If you’re interested in learning more about the events leading up to the Emancipation Proclamation with your child, this is a great place to start.
+This picture book retells the story of the first Juneteenth from a child’s perspective.
+If you and your child are interested in learning more about the events leading up to the Emancipation Proclamation, this is a great place to start.

 Mazie is excited to attend a Juneteenth celebration.
-Follow her as she learns about the significance of the holiday and celebrates with her family.
+Follow along as she learns about the significance of the holiday and celebrates with her family.

 Free at Last: A Juneteenth Poem by Sojourner Kincaid Rolle

-In this free verse poem accompanied by illustrations, the author recognizes how Juneteenth has been celebrated from 1865 to the present day.
+In this free verse poem accompanied by beautiful illustrations, the author describes the many ways Juneteenth has been celebrated from 1865 to the present day.

 Opal Lee and What It Means to Be Free: The True Story of the Grandmother of Juneteenth by Alice Faye Duncan

-Black activist Opal Lee’s advocacy for Juneteenth helped lead to its becoming a federal holiday in 2021.
-Learn more about how Opal Lee’s childhood shaped her efforts to push for more recognition of this holiday as she grew up.
+Black activist Opal Lee’s advocacy for Juneteenth helped lead to its declaration as a federal holiday in 2021.
+Learn more about how Opal Lee’s childhood shaped her efforts to push for national recognition of this holiday as an adult.

 The Juneteenth Story: Celebrating the End of Slavery in the United States by Alliah L. Agostini